goschtl/zope/zc.recipe.zeoinstance/trunk/README.txt

 The recipe takes the following options:

 zeo
-   The name of a section providing a Zope 3 installation definition.
+   The name of a section providing a ZEO installation location.
 This defaults to zeo.
 The section is required to have a location option giving the location of the installation.
 This could be a section used to install a part, like a Zope 3 checkout, or simply a section with a location option pointing to an existing install.
+This location must have a mkzeoinstance script in it's bin directory.

 database
    The name of a section defining a zconfig option that has a zodb